frankent/VoIP/README.md

 # How to run

-I made this project from `react-reate-app` but you no need to run any `npm` command if you just want to check you just run this command
+I made this project from `react-create-app` but you no need to run any `npm` command, if you just want to check you just run this

 ```shell
 docker-compose up -d --build
 ```

-then go to your browserand open link `127.0.0.1` or `localhost` and open console to check about result (sometime you need to wait quite longer than usual but it's not over 3 minutes)
+then go to your browser and open link `127.0.0.1` or `localhost` without any port (I force it run in port 80) and open console to check about result (sometime you need to wait longer than usual but it's not over 3 minutes)

 if you want to check or edit code you can go to this file `src/App.js` I believe you will understand immediately if you have a background of `ReactJS`